tvdboom/ATOM/docs_sources/getting_started.md

 !!! note
     Since atom was already taken, download the package under the name `atom-ml`!

+!!! warning
+    ATOM makes use of many other ML libraries, making its [dependency list][packages] quite long.
+Because of that, the installation may take longer than you are accustomed to.
+Be patient!

 <br style="display: block; margin-top: 2em; content: ' '">

 **Optional dependencies**